BA (Hons 1st Class ) (English and Australian Literature) University of Sydney;

 PhD (Australian Literature), University of Sydney;

-Dr Elizabeth McMahon is an Associate Professor in the School of the Arts and Media.
+Dr Elizabeth McMahon is a Professor in the School of the Arts and Media.
 Her research interests are in Australian literature, Island Studies and Gender studies.

 Her recent monograph, Islands, Identity and the Literary Imagination (New York and London: Anthem, 2016) is the culmination of research funded by an ARC Discovery grant titled Our Island Home: The Shifting Map of Australian Literature.
 It won the 2017 Walter McRae Russell Award for the best work of literary criticism on an Australian subject published within the previous 2 calendar years; and the inaugural (2017) Australian University Heads of English Prize for Literary Scholarship.